sinvaljang/GolangStudy/07_TCPServer/02_read/README.md

-=How to use TCP read
+How to use TCP read
--勉強すること
 1. goroutine
 >>https://tour.golang.org/concurrency/1
 2. bufio